steqeq/0000/docs/contribute/contributing.md

     more about our build tools, see
     [Documentation toolchain](toolchain.md).

-9. Commit your changes and push them to GitHub.
+8. Commit your changes and push them to GitHub.
 Run:

     ```bash
-    git add <path-to-my-modified-file> # to add all modified files, you can use: git add .
+    git add <path-to-my-modified-file> # To add all modified files, you can use: git add .

     git commit -m "my-updates"